DEFRA/hapi-web-boilerplate/readme.md

 ## Logging

-The [good](https://github.com/hapijs/good) and [good-console](https://github.com/hapijs/good-console) plugins are included and configured in `server/plugins/logging`
+The [hapi-pino](https://github.com/pinojs/hapi-pino) plugin is included and configured in `server/plugins/logging`

-The logging plugin is only registered in when `NODE_ENV=development`.

-Error logging for production should use errbit.

 ## Views